pjbrof/PureJSCalendar/README.md

 I wanted to create a light weight calendar app using only javascript without the need for dependencies like jQuery and Moment JS.
 Original fiddle can be seen <a href="http://jsfiddle.net/BqZk9/13/">here</a>.
 Feel free to fork this or create new features.

+Update 2/17: Calendar is almost completely configured.
+Changing months and years is currently disabled, there is a problem with the whole table not updating on change.
+Event functions will be added soon.
+Currently trying to brainstorm ways of saving events for individual users while keeping with the goals of this project.